matthew-sessions/note-publish/content/blog/Scaling Druid.md

 ---
-title: Unleashing the Power of Druid: How to Reason and Scale Queries
+title: Unleashing the Power of Druid - How to Reason and Scale Queries
 date: 2023-11-01
-authors: [Matthew Sessions]

 ---
-# Unleashing the Power of Druid: How to Reason and Scale Queries
+# Unleashing the Power of Druid - How to Reason and Scale Queries

 ## Introduction to Druid
 Druid is a real-time, time-segmented database designed for swift analytics queries on extensive datasets.
 This type of database is particularly fitting when: